sven-hash/docs/versioned_docs/version-stable/nym-simple-websocket-tutorial.md

     Back in your terminal, type and enter:

     ```
-    $ npm install --global parcel-bundler
+    npm install --global parcel-bundler
     ```

-    After the npm install has finished, create a new folder called `src` in the same level as our `tsconfig.json` and `package.json` (Service Provider).
+    After the npm install has finished, create a new folder called `src` in the same level as our `tsconfig.json` and `package.json` (Service Provider folder).
 Inside there , create 2 new files.
 One called `index.html` and one called `index.ts`.

     :::note
         Our Folder Structure (so far)